FLYERS vs. LIGHTNING SERIES' HISTORY: Current and Miscellaneous:

 November 26, 1993 -- Tommy Soderstrom stopped 27 shots and Brent Fedyk scored twice in Philly's 3-0 home win.
 Fedyk's goals came in the second and third period and gave the Flyers a 2-0 lead.
 It was the sixth straight game Fedyk registered points.
-Rod Brind'Amour was held scoreless for just the second time in 24 games that season.
+Rod Brind'Amour's 13-game point streak was snapped as he was held scoreless for just the second time in the first 24 games.
 Tampa Bay outshot the Flyers 12-4 in the last period but the Flyers scored both goals.

 November 27, 1993 -- Kevin Dineen scored 34 seconds into OT lifting the Flyers to a 4-3 road win.
 Mikael Renberg put Philly on top 3-2 as he had his fourth 2-goal game (in his 25th NHL appearance) with both goals scored in a span of 2:16 during the second period.
 Dominic Roussel was a perfect 16-for-16 in the opening period and made 30 saves for the win.
 Rod Brind'Amour, who recorded points in 23 of 25 games at this stage of the season, and Dimitri Yushkevich each had two assists.
 Dineen had four minors and seven shots in the physical and chippy game.